liuzw20/GAVE/README.md

     + G: Interection of vessels
     + B: Vein

     The masks should be binary images with pixel values in the range [0, 255].
 The predictions will be saved in the same format as the masks.
 To align with the model prediction, in training stage and evaluation stage, our code uses the union of R and G channels (intersection) as the artery label, the union of B and G channels (intersection) as the vein label, and the union of R,G,B channels as the vessel label.
-This process just for label, not for prediction.
+This process just for groundtruth, not for prediction result.
 It can be found in the related code.
 Our training output is three channels:

 	+ R: Artery
     + G: Vessel